-From Lee Hyori to Hwasa, celebrate women with these female K-pop idols who took the genre by storm, all on their own terms.
+From Lee Hyori to Hwasa, celebrate women this International Women’s Day with these female K-pop idols who took the genre by storm, all on their own terms.

 If you’ve ever engaged with K-pop, you have had the same subliminal realization as the rest of us: it’s a tough industry to be a woman.
 While backbreaking diets and uncomfortable clothing is largely past, thanks to the active and constant intervention of fans, the struggles female idols face today go much deeper.
 From getting boycotted for reading “feminist” literature to being slut-shamed for not wearing a bra, K-pop has a double standard that needs addressing.

 But where there is a will, there is a fierce woman who refused to play by the industry’s rules and became an icon.
 On the occasion of Women’s Day, get to know some female K-pop idols who conquered the industry on their own terms.

 Fans today seldom know the power Lee Hyori held on the general public at one point.
 Often termed as the ‘original unnie’ (the Korean term for big sister), the 42-year-old debuted in 2003, and eventually went on to become one of South Korea’s “fairies” (a term of endearment also denoting the massive popularity of an idol).
 The outspoken Hyori, however, took a break from her career to get married.

 The decision came during the heyday of her career, prompting people to speculate if it was the right choice.
 Hyori, however, could care less about what people thought: “In order to take a leap, you need to step back a little.
 I didn’t have the energy to just keep walking.”

 Ah, the very embodiment of well-behaved women seldom make history.
 MAMAMOO’s Hwasa is famous not just for unique vocal tenor, but also for making it clear that she’s got no time for people who will police the way she lives her life.